 As a member and the current representative of the Philadelphia Association I am also a member of CPJA (the Council for Psychoanalysis and Jungian Analysis which is a College of UKCP).

 I completed my Bachelor of Arts degree in Humanities at the University of West London.
-I have always had an interest in the arts and the potential for creativity in personal expression and well-being.
-I think of the arts as another language expressing the deeper, less known and less rational parts of who we are as human beings.
-I have had personal experience of using art therapeutically and my own analysis as a means of self exploration and self-expression.
-I have always been interested in experimenting with different materials such as glass, including stained glass, fused glass, claywork, ceramics, mixed media and poetry and literature.
+I have always had an interest in the arts and the potential for creativity in personal expression.
+The arts are another language expressing the deeper, less known and less rational parts of who we are as human beings.
+I have always been interested in experimenting with different materials such as glass, claywork, ceramics, mixed media, poetry and literature.

-I have over 25 years of personal experience exploring psychoanalysis and other inner growth work and believe in its potential to help people discover who they really are and the ease that can come from inner knowledge and understanding and an inner sense of well-being independent of external circumstances.
+I have 25 years or more of personal experience exploring psychoanalysis and other inner growth work such as eastern philosphy and meditation.
+I believe in its potential to help people discover who they really are and the ease that can come from inner knowledge and understanding and an inner sense of well-being independent of external circumstances.

-- I also have an interest in philosophy about 'Being' and whether 'Authenticity' is possible and what this might mean.
-I explored these subjects in various forms over the past years as part of my interests and growth and as part of my psychotherapy training at the Philadelphia Association which included the exploration of Existentialism, Jean Paul Satre, Kierkegaard, Martin Heidegger, buddhist philosophy and much more.
+- I also have an interest in philosophy about the nature of 'Being' and whether 'Authenticity' is possible and what it means to live a meaningful life.
+I explored these subjects in various forms over the past years as part of my psychotherapy training at the Philadelphia Association.
+This included the exploration of Existentialism, Jean Paul Sartre, Kierkegaard, Martin Heidegger, western and eastern philosophy.

 Areas of counselling I deal with

-I am available Monday to Friday 8am to 9pm
+I am available Monday to Thursday 8am to 8pm Online Only

 About Counselling & Psychotherapy

-Both Freud and others, such as the radical psychiatrist and psychotherapist of the 1970s R.D.
+Both Sigmund Freud the Austrian neurologist, psychiatrist, and founding father of psychoanalysis plus others, such as the radical psychiatrist and psychotherapist of the 1970s R.D.
 Laing, believed that as people we are not transparent to ourselves; and therefore do not know ourselves as well as we think.
 We can be divided against ourselves, hence you might not always be aware of the reasons for doing what you do and find yourself on occasions sabotaging your efforts.
 You might also find yourself repeating unwanted or addictive behaviours or having feelings or thoughts that appear to be out of your control.
 You might have tried to combat these out-of-control aspects of yourself with self-help techniques alone and found that they did not resolve the problem.
-You might then wonder why this is so and wonder what the answer is?
+You might then wonder why this is so and wonder what the answer to this dilemma is.

 How does counselling and psychotherapy respond to these issues?

-Psychotherapy is a process over time that explores how the past influences the present and how this can be understood.
+Psychotherapy is a process and conversation over time that explores how the past influences the present and how this can be understood.

 Both counselling and psychotherapy are ways of talking that can help you to begin to look at your life and your way of being in the world.
 It is about beginning to piece together and become aware of repeating patterns of behaviour and experiences that have not worked for you.
 Talking in this way with a professionally trained person can offer new and creative ways of thinking about your life.